-What Is the Treatment for Hives and Angioedema?
+What Are Hives and Angioedema?

-- Avoid hot water; use lukewarm water instead.
+- Avoid hot water.
+Use lukewarm water instead.

 - Use gentle, mild soap.